Peter Attia, M.D. on Macronutrient Thresholds for Longevity and Performance, Cancer & More

 The observation that most cancer cells predominantly produce energy by a high rate of glycolysis followed by lactic acid fermentation in the cytosol, rather than by a comparatively low rate of glycolysis followed by oxidation of pyruvate in mitochondria as in most normal cells.

-Enables fats and cholesterol to move within the water-based solution of the bloodstream.
-VLDL is assembled in the liver from triglycerides, cholesterol, and apolipoproteins, and converted in the bloodstream to low-density lipoprotein (LDL), VLDL transports endogenous products, whereas chylomicrons transport exogenous (dietary) products.
+A type of lipoprotein.
+VLDL enables fats and cholesterol to move within the water-based solution of the bloodstream.
+It is assembled in the liver from triglycerides, cholesterol, and apolipoproteins, and converted in the bloodstream to low-density lipoprotein (LDL).
+VLDL transports endogenous products (those made by the body), whereas chylomicrons transport exogenous products (those that come from the diet).

 Member support keeps us strong.